wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 ## Export

-PROTIP: No Daily.
+To first into Setup.

-Backups in prod (and Sandboxes) can occur Weekly.
+Backups in DE orgs can occur Monthly only.

-Backups in DE orgs can occur Monthly.
+Backups in prod (and Sandboxes) can occur Weekly or monthly (not daily).

 More frequent backups can occur using a 3rd party app on AppExchange.

+The output is a zip file Salesforce emails to you.
-The backup file consists of many CSV files: one for each object and internal tables:
+A backup file is a CSV file for each object, consists of many : one for each object and internal tables:

 ![sf-backup-objects-598x410-28455](https://user-images.githubusercontent.com/300046/44672521-ed619380-a9e5-11e8-9976-992d85a3145d.jpg)

-## Data Types

-Data type—primitive types: collections, sObjects, user-defined types, and built-in Apex types.

-There are three main types of collections in Apex:

-* Sets – <strong>unordered</strong> collection of elements that do not contain any duplicates.
-* Lists – ordered collection of elements distinguished by <strong>indices</strong>.
-* Maps – key-value pairs with each unique key mappings to a single value.
-Keys and values can be any data type—primitive type.

 ## Data Quality